Harirampur, West Bengal: Healthcare

 Harirampur Rural Hospital at Harirampur (with 30 beds) is the main medical facility in Harirampur CD Block.
 There is a primary health centre at Balihara (with 10 beds).

 There is a Block Animal Health Center at Harirampur, run by Animal Resources Development of Govt of WestBengal for animal health care along with 5 ADAC at Pundari, Saiyedpur (Balihara), Gokarna, Bairhatta and Shirshi Gram panchayat.

+Agriculture

+Harirampur is a major agricultural area with flat and Loamy soil, in some cases muddy Atel soils.
+Most of the people here are dependent on agriculture.Therefore, rice, wheat, corn, mustard, jute and Varieties vegetable crops are cultivated in this area.
+Aush paddy and jute are cultivated here as kharif crops and paddy, wheat and maize are cultivated as rabi crops.
+There are no rivers flowing through this region so farming is generally dependent on water from ponds and reservoirs and rabi crops in most areas depend on ground water.